What to do in retirement?

 1. Warum ging Wolfgang Eich früher in Rente?

-(Why did Wolfgang Eich retire early?)
+(Why did Wolfgang Eich retire earlier?)

 Exercise 2: Dialogue